On Christmas Eve, Pass The Pierogi And The Memories

 Then, last Christmas Eve, after 12 years of trial and error, I noticed a step in the recipe that I had overlooked.
 Soon after dropping pierogi into the boiling water, we were supposed to reduce the heat.
 We adjusted the temperature and lost not a single one.
 They weren't as tasty as hers, but they were darn close.

 I wish Grandmom had lived to see us get our family dish right.
-She passed away four years ago.
+She died four years ago.
 "Christmas Eve dinner was her thing and the pierogi were the star of the show and they couldn't be wrong.
 That was unacceptable," my uncle recently recalled.

 This Christmas Eve, I expect the pierogi to turn out fine.
 But if they don't, I've learned that for our family what is most unacceptable is Christmas Eve without pierogi, however imperfect they may be.
 I think my grandmother would agree.